paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-079-science-and-technology-policy-organization-and-priorities.md

 Donald J. Trump.

 #### Executive Order No. 13895
 Ex.
 Ord.
 No. 13895, Oct.
 22, 2019, 84 F.R.
 57309, which established the President’s Council of Advisors on Science and Technology, was revoked by Ex.
 Ord.
 No. 14007, § 6, Jan.
 27, 2021, 86 F.R.
-7616, set out below.
+7616, formerly set out below.

-#### Ex.
-Ord.
-No. 14007.
-President’s Council of Advisors on Science and Technology
+#### Executive Order No. 14007
 Ex.
 Ord.
 No. 14007, Jan.
 27, 2021, 86 F.R.
 7615, as amended by Ex.
 Ord.
 No. 14044, Sept.
 13, 2021, 86 F.R.
-51579, provided:
+51579, which established the President’s Council of Advisors on Science and Technology, was revoked by Ex.
+Ord.
+No. 14148, § 2(r), Jan.
+20, 2025, 90 F.R.
+8238, Ex.
+Ord.
+No. 14154, § 4(a)(iv), Jan.
+20, 2025, 90 F.R.
+8354, and Ex.
+Ord.
+No. 14177, § 6, Jan.
+23, 2025, 90 F.R.
+8644.

+#### Extension of Term of President’s Council of Advisors on Science and Technology
+Term of President’s Council of Advisors on Science and Technology (established by Ex.
+Ord.
+No. 14007) extended until Sept.
+30, 2025, by Ex.
+Ord.
+No. 14109, Sept.
+29, 2023, 88 F.R.
+68447, set out as a note under [section 1013 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1013&num=0&edition=prelim), Government Organization and Employees.

+Previous extension of term of President’s Council of Advisors on Science and Technology (established by Ex.
+Ord.
+No. 14007) was contained in the following prior Executive Order:

+Ex.
+Ord.
+No. 14048, Sept.
+30, 2021, 86 F.R.
+55465, extended term until Sept.
+30, 2023.

+#### Ex.
+Ord.
+No. 14177.
+President’s Council of Advisors on Science and Technology
+Ex.
+Ord.
+No. 14177, Jan.
+23, 2025, 90 F.R.
+8643, provided:

-By the authority vested in me as President by the Constitution and the laws of the United States of America, and in order to establish an advisory council on science, technology, and innovation, it is hereby ordered as follows:
+By the authority vested in me as President by the Constitution and the laws of the United States of America, and in order to establish an advisory council on science and technology, it is hereby ordered:

 Section 1.
-Policy.
-As directed in the Presidential Memorandum of January 27, 2021 (Scientific Integrity and Evidence-Based Policymaking) [set out below], it is the policy of my Administration to make evidence-based decisions guided by the best available science and data.
-Officials and employees across my Administration shall seek from scientists, engineers, and other experts the best available scientific and technological information and advice.
+Purpose.
+The American story is one of boundless creativity and bold ambition, driven by an indomitable pioneering spirit that propels exploration and discovery.
+It is this spirit that illuminated the world with Edison’s lightbulb, carried the Wright brothers into the skies, and sent Armstrong to the moon.
+Today, a new frontier of scientific discovery lies before us, defined by transformative technologies such as artificial intelligence, quantum computing, and advanced biotechnology.
+Breakthroughs in these fields have the potential to reshape the global balance of power, spark entirely new industries, and revolutionize the way we live and work.
+As our global competitors race to exploit these technologies, it is a national security imperative for the United States to achieve and maintain unquestioned and unchallenged global technological dominance.
+To secure our future, we must harness the full power of American innovation by empowering entrepreneurs, unleashing private-sector creativity, and reinvigorating our research institutions.

+At the heart of scientific progress lies the pursuit of truth.
+But this foundational principle, which has driven every major breakthrough in our history, is increasingly under threat.
+Today, across science, medicine, and technology, ideological dogmas have surfaced that elevate group identity above individual achievement, enforce conformity at the expense of innovative ideas, and inject politics into the heart of the scientific method.
+These agendas have not only distorted truth but have eroded public trust, undermined the integrity of research, stifled innovation, and weakened America’s competitive edge.
+This order establishes the President’s Council of Advisors on Science and Technology to unite the brightest minds from academia, industry, and government to guide our Nation through this critical moment by charting a path forward for American leadership in science and technology.

 Sec.
 2. Establishment. (a) There is hereby established the President’s Council of Advisors on Science and Technology (PCAST).

-(b) The PCAST shall be composed of not more than 32 members.
-The Assistant to the President for Science and Technology (the “Science Advisor”) shall be a member of the PCAST.
-The Science Advisor, if also serving as the Director of the Office of Science and Technology Policy, may designate the U.S. Chief Technology Officer as a member.
+(b) The PCAST shall be composed of not more than 24 members.
+The Assistant to the President for Science and Technology (APST) and the Special Advisor for AI & Crypto shall be members of the PCAST.
+If also serving as the Director of the Office of Science and Technology Policy, the APST may designate the U.S. Chief Technology Officer as a member.
 The remaining members shall be distinguished individuals and representatives from sectors outside of the Federal Government appointed by the President.
-These non-Federal members shall have diverse perspectives and expertise in science, technology, and innovation.
+These non-Federal members shall have diverse perspectives and expertise in science, technology, education, and innovation.

-(c) The Science Advisor shall serve as a Co-Chair of the PCAST.
-The President shall also designate at least one, but not more than two, of the non-Federal members to serve as a Co-Chair, or Co-Chairs, of the PCAST with the Science Advisor.
-The Science Advisor may designate up to three Vice Chairs of the PCAST from among the non-Federal members of the PCAST, to support the Co-Chairs in the leadership and organization of the PCAST.
+(c) The APST and the Special Advisor for AI & Crypto shall serve as Co-Chairs of the PCAST.
+The Co-Chairs may designate up to two Vice Chairs of the PCAST from among the non-Federal members of the PCAST, to support the Co-Chairs in the leadership and organization of the PCAST.

 Sec.
-3. Functions. (a) The PCAST shall advise the President on matters involving policy affecting science, technology, and innovation, as well as on matters involving scientific and technological information that is needed to inform public policy relating to the economy, worker empowerment, education, energy, the environment, public health, national and homeland security, racial equity, and other topics.
+3. Functions. (a) The PCAST shall advise the President on matters involving science, technology, education, and innovation policy.
+The Council shall also provide the President with scientific and technical information that is needed to inform public policy relating to the American economy, the American worker, national and homeland security, and other topics.

 (b) The PCAST shall meet regularly and shall:

-(i) respond to requests from the President or the Science Advisor for information, analysis, evaluation, or advice;
+(i) respond to requests from the President or the Co-Chairs for information, analysis, evaluation, or advice;

 (ii) solicit information and ideas from a broad range of stakeholders, including the research community; the private sector; universities; national laboratories; State, local, and Tribal governments; foundations; and nonprofit organizations;